ProvidenceMod/ProvidenceMod/README.md

 <a name="code_of_conduct"></a>
 ## Contributor Covenant Code of Conduct

-Please follow this Code of Conduct when udnertaking in any interaction in our GitHub repository, or any of its children.
+Please follow this Code of Conduct when undertaking in any interaction in our GitHub repository, or any of its children.

 ### Our Pledge